Oman Energy Information

 Oman Related Research

 Total consumption of energy per capita amounts to 4.5 toe (2020), i.e. three times higher than the global average.
 Per capita electricity consumption reached 6.3 MWh in 2020.

 Crude Oil Production

-Oil production has remained stable since 2015 (48 Mt in 2019), after a rapid increase from 2009 to 2015 (4.4%/year).
-This increase resulted from enhanced oil recovery techniques and the development of new fields, in particular the commissioning of the Western Bukha field and the Makhaizna field.
+Oil production dropped by around 9% in 2020 following the OPEC+ quota and reached 43.5 Mt.
+Previously, it had remained stable between 2015 and 2019.
+It increased rapidly from 2009 to 2015 (4.4%/year) as a result of enhanced oil recovery techniques and the development of new fields, in particular Western Bukhad and Makhaizna.
 From 2001 to 2007, oil production declined due to maturing oil fields, dropping from a peak of 50 Mt in 2001 to 38 Mt.

 Oman has two refineries: Mina Al-Fahal (106 kb/d) and Sohar, the capacity of which increased from 116 to 198 kb/d in 2019.

 In 2020, OPWP revised its renewable energy development plan, which now aims to reach 3 GW of renewables by 2025, to cover 16% of the power generation (2.5 GW end of 2021).
 By 2030, Oman aims to reach 30% of renewables in power generation.

 Interactive Chart Oman Share of Renewables in Electricity Production (incl hydro)